 Amorphous material can be loosely defined as particles that, under magnification, have no specific shape or morphology.
-The common types of deposits that can be found in wine, and fall into this category are:
+The common types of amorphous deposits that are found in wine are:

 Combinations of the above are also possible, such as complexes between proteins and phenolics, proteins and polysaccharides and polysaccharides and tannins.
 It is impossible to make a positive diagnosis of an amorphous haze or deposit based on microscopy alone.
 The first step in identifying an unknown amorphous deposit is to test its solubility.
 Shown here are some simple solubility tests to help decide what tests to carry out.

 Protein hazes are the result of the wine containing heat-unstable grape protein, which slowly denatures and precipitates if the wine is warmed, or forms insoluble complexes with polysaccharides or polyphenolics.